About Kennedy Krieger:

 Administrative Structure:

 Dr. Megan Kramer is the director of training for the postdoctoral residency program in pediatric neuropsychology.
-The postdoctoral program is based in the Department of Neuropsychology.
+The postdoctoral program is based in the Center for Neuropsychological and Psychological Assessment (CNaP).
 Drs.
 Cynthia Salorio and Alison Prichard are the department's co-directors.
 Dr. Lisa Jacobson is the director of research.
-Dr. Beth Slomine serves as the assistant vice president of psychology and oversees psychology training and faculty development in the Department of Neuropsychology, Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD), Psychiatric Mental Health Program and Center for Child and Family Traumatic Stress.
-Dr. Miya Asato is the vice president of training and directs the nationally recognized Maternal and Child Health Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) Program at the Institute which provides graduate-level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.
+Dr. Beth Slomine serves as the assistant vice president of psychology and oversees psychology training and faculty development in CNaP, Center for Autism Services, Science and Innovation (CASSI™), the Center for Developmental Behavioral Health and the Center for Child and Family Traumatic Stress.
+Dr. Miya Asato is the vice president of training and directs the Institute’s nationally recognized Maternal and Child Health Leadership Education in Neurodevelopmental and Other Related Disabilities (LEND) program, which provides graduate-level, interdisciplinary training to clinicians with an interest in neurodevelopmental disabilities.

 All training supervisors in the Pediatric Neuropsychology Postdoctoral Training Program have extensive clinical experience in pediatric neuropsychology.
 Most of our core training supervisors hold academic faculty appointments through either the Department of Psychiatry and Behavioral Sciences or the Department of Physical Medicine and Rehabilitation at the Johns Hopkins University School of Medicine.